stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/twitter-ads-object.md

 uses-start-date: true

-# Only source-specific attributes need to be listed here.
-# The following attributes are considered common,
-# and therefore don't need to be listed:
-# anchor_time, cron_expression, frequency_in_minutes, image_version, start_date

 object-attributes:
   - name: "account_ids"
     type: "string"
     required: true
     description: |
+      A {{ form-property.display-name }} account ID, or a comma-delimited list of account IDs.
+For example: `accountId1, accountId2`

-      "Your {{ form-property.display-name }} account ID.
-If adding multiple IDs, the list must be comma-delimited.
-Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#retrieve-account-id" }}) to retrieve this information."
+      Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#retrieve-account-id" }}) to retrieve this information.
     value: "<YOUR_ACCOUNT_ID_1>,<YOUR_ACCOUNT_ID_2>"

   - name: "attribution_window"
     type: "string"
     required: false
     description: |
-      The number of days of historical records to replicate for each replication job.
+      The number of days of historical records to replicate for custom report tables during each replication job.
-    value: "XX"
+    value: "14"

   - name: "country_codes"
     type: "string"
     required: false
     description: |
-      The comma-delimited list of ISO 2-letter country codes for targeting and segmenttation.
+      A comma-delimited list of ISO 2-letter country codes for targeting and segmentation. **Note**: This value is required to use some segment types in custom reports.
+Refer to the [Segment compatibility reference]({{ doc-link | append: "#custom-report-configuration-options--segments" }}) for more info.
     value: "US,MX,CA,DE"

   - name: "reports"
     type: "array"
     required: false
     description: |
-      An array of objects, each object pertaining to a custom report you want to create.
+      An array of objects, each object pertaining to a custom report.

+      **Note**: If provided, each property in this object must be provided to fully configure the custom report.
     value: |
       [
          {